keepertech/kt.jsonapi/docs/introduction.rst

 implementation will handle building a compound document for the response based on parameters defined in the specification.

-The 'JSONA:API context' object is responsible for interpreting the query parameters defined by the JSON:API specification and provides a small number of methods to generate responses;
+The 'JSON:API context' object is responsible for interpreting the query parameters defined by the JSON:API specification and provides a small number of methods to generate responses;
 :meth:`~kt.jsonapi.api.Context.resource` is the method to generate a